NEW: SG AI – YOUR AI ASSISTANT FOR TYPO3 – SEO, (IMAGE-) TEXT, IMAGES & MORE!

 By clicking on the module you will get to a view with five tabs, which are presented in more detail below.
 Above the tabs you can see options that are always available.

 In the drop-down menu of Preset you will find three color sets: Dark, Default and Ocean.
-None is automatically selected when you make adjustments to the design.
-This means that the existing templates are never changed.
-Below you can see the Dark Theme and the default setting, the Default Theme.
+None is the default setting and is automatically selected as soon as you have made changes to a preset.
+This means that the presets cannot be changed, but can be customized.

 Color Sets allow a very individual combination of colors.
 In this tab you see 10 color sets.
 But you don't have to use and adjust all of them.
 Because in the tab Design you then set which Color Set you want to apply where.
 So theoretically it would be possible to use only one Color Set.
 Before you adjust the sets, it is best to familiarize yourself with the Design tab!